-Information for a Brain PET Scan
+Information for a Whole Body PET scan

-Positron Emission Tomography (PET), is an imaging technique, which uses small amounts of radioactive tracers to help in the management of your condition.
-A PET scanner is used to produce an image showing the distribution of the tracer in the brain.
-The radiotracers used for a PET scan are substances naturally found in the body and are administered in small amounts via a vein in the arm.
+Positron Emission Tomography (PET) is an imaging technique used to help us with the management of your condition.
+The PET scanner is used to produce an image, showing the distribution of the tracer in the body.
+The radiotracers used for a PET scan are substances naturally found in the body, and are administered in small amounts via a vein in the arm.
 There are no known side effects.
-The scan is performed on a camera that looks like a CT scanner.
+The scan is performed on a scanner that looks like a CT scanner.